-- check his or her pupils (black centers of the eyes) to be sure they are the same size - awaken him or her several times during the night to assess his or her level of consciousness or disorientation; continue to check to be sure pupils are the same size - respond to complaints of feeling nauseated by giving liquids or a light meal until nausea goes away. - Remember!
-A concussion without loss of consciousness may cause mild or moderate brain injury.
+- check his or her pupils (black centers of the eyes) to be sure they are the same size - awaken him or her several times during the night to assess his or her level of consciousness or disorientation and continue to check to be sure pupils are the same size; - Remember! that a concussion without loss of consciousness may cause mild or moderate brain injury.

-Notify your physician if you become aware of any of the following symptoms or behaviors:
+Notify your physician if you notice any of the following:

 - complaints of a severe headache

 - difficulty awakening

-- restlessness, irritability, or aggression
+- restlessness, irritability or aggression

 - vomiting more than twice

 - trouble speaking

 - blurred vision

 - complaints of weakness in arms or legs

 - neck pain

-- convulsions, strange movements, or unusual episodes of staring
+- convulsions, strange movements or unusual episodes of staring

-- losing consciousness or needing time to sleep
+- losing consciousness or "needing sleep"

 - unequal pupils

-LONG-TERM SYMPTOMS OF BRAIN INJURY
+WHAT ARE THE LONG TERM SYMPTOMS OF BRAIN INJURY I SHOULD BE LOOKING FOR?

-Individuals with mild brain injury or a concussion may be discharged or sent home with little or no information about the potential long-term effects of brain injury.
+Individuals with mild brain injury or a concussion are often sent home with little or no information about the potential long term effects of brain injury.
 As the brain heals and the swelling subsides, the cells in the swollen area can begin to function again.
-Select areas of the brain will be fine, while other areas may be affected in some way.
+Select areas of the brain will be fine while other areas may be affected in some way.
 A person may do well in one activity, but have difficulty with another.
+Further, symptoms may not appear immediately; you may see changes weeks, months, or even years later.

-The following are physical changes or problems that may occur after brain injury:
+The following are physical changes that may occur after brain injury.

 - bladder and bowel problems

 - dizziness/vertigo

 - fatigue

 - headaches

-- weakness on one side of the body (arm, leg, or facial weakness)
+- weakness on one side of the body (arm, leg or facial weakness)

 - difficulty sleeping

 - nausea/vomiting

 - seizures

 - spasticity/clumsiness or poor coordination

 - difficulty with swallowing

 - change in sight (double vision)

 - change in sense of smell or taste

 - change in speaking ability slowness, difficulty with word finding

-The following are emotional and behavioral changes or problems that may occur after brain injury:
+The following are emotional and behavioral symptoms that may occur after brain injury: